-The Flex Card allowance accrues at a rate of \$55 at the beginning of each quarter with a total yearly allowance of up to \$220.
-Any unused balance will carryover quarter-to-quarter and expires at the end of the year.
+The Flex Card allowance accrues at a rate of \$130 at the beginning of each quarter with a total yearly allowance of up to \$520.
+Any unused balance carries over quarter-to-quarter but expires at the end of the calendar year.

-The Flex Card is not a credit card.
-It can't be converted to cash, used to pay plan premiums or for non-covered Flex Card services.
+The Flex Card is not a credit card and can't be converted to cash, used to pay plan premiums or for non-covered Flex Card services.
 It can only be used by the member.
 Cosmetic procedures are not covered under this benefit.
 Covered OTC products may vary among eligible physical retail locations.
 The Flex Card must be used for payment.
-Any other form of payment used are not eligible for reimbursement.
+Any other forms of payment used are not eligible for reimbursement.